mendix/docs/content/refguide/between-date-function-calls.md

 ## 9 calendarYearsBetween

 The `calendarYearsBetween` function calculates the difference between the input values in years.
 Time will be ignored.
-The dates are assumed to be in the user's local timezone.
+The dates are assumed to be in the end-user's local time zone.

 ### 9.1 Input Parameters